 Mission Hub is pretty straightforward if you have already used the Litchi Waypoints app.

-Litchi’s follow mode has a slight twist to the usual follow mode found in other apps.
+Litchi’s follow me mode has a slight twist to the usual follow me mode found in other apps.
 Instead of selecting a subject, the drone will follow a device or a pin.
 The device can be the one controlling the aircraft, or a second one running the Litchi Magic Leash app (only available for Android).

 Because it’s easy to crash your drone in this mode, the Litchi devs advise drone pilots to only use it in wide open areas.